Mission Built

 MIT

-The Spotter is a skill for product epic work.
-It uses nine product-leadership lenses — customer empathy, competitive landscape, strategic differentiation, solution approach, holistic impact, packaging, launch readiness, post-launch ownership, and trust and governance — and meets you wherever your epic is right now.
+The Spotter reviews a product epic across nine product-leadership areas — user and problem, competitive landscape, strategic differentiation, solution approach, holistic impact, packaging and pricing, launch readiness, post-launch ownership, and trust, governance, and auditability.
+It meets you wherever the epic is: blank page, rough draft, or nearly done.

 Pick the mode that matches where you are.
-The lenses stay the same.
-What the Spotter gives back changes with the phase.
+The nine areas stay the same.
+What the Spotter gives back changes with the mode.

 Phase 01